elegant-scipy/elegant-scipy/markdown/ch1.markdown

 We will see how NumPy array operations enable concise and efficient code when manipulating numerical data.

 Our use case is using gene expression data from The Cancer Genome Atlas (TCGA) project to predict mortality in skin cancer patients.
-We will working towards this goal throughout Chapters 1 and 2, learning about some key SciPy concepts along the way.
+We will be working towards this goal throughout Chapters 1 and 2, learning about some key SciPy concepts along the way.
 Before we can predict mortality, we will need to normalize the expression data using a method called RPKM normalization.
 This allows the comparison of measurements between different samples and genes.
 (We will unpack what "gene expression" means in just a moment.)